massiveart/MassiveSearchBundle/Resources/docs/introduction.rst

 ============

-The MassiveSearchBundle provides an extensible, localized search *abstraction* which is concerned primarily with providing a site-search capabilities.
+The MassiveSearchBundle provides an extensible, localized search *abstraction* which is concerned primarily with providing "site" search capabilities.

 What it does
 ------------